mrsanford/Project-Penney/README.md

 The script generates a set of 'randomly shuffled' decks, which have been designed so testing is replicable and easily accessible (the seeds used for each shuffled deck has been stored).
 The shuffled decks are saved to .npz files in the ./data folder in this repository.
 The store_decks() function has been designed to provide the option to append newly generated decks to either the most recent file (indexed by number) or to create a new file of generated decks.
 It is an attempt at handling the generation of large quantities of shuffled decks more gracefully and avoids shuffled decks on replicated seeds.

-The script simulates most combinations of P1 and P2 (of 64 total combinations - 8 possible combos if P1 and P2 picked the same combination = 56 combinations) on every shuffled deck.
+The script simulates most combinations of P1 and P2 (of 64 total combinations - 8 possible combos if P1 and P2 picked the same combination = 56 combinations simulated) on every shuffled deck.
 It counts cards and tricks of both P1 and P2, and outputs the data into a dataFrame, which keeps track of the total counts.
+A heatmap of both P1 and P2's choices against each other is also created.

 ---